 - 2nd for legacy systems and enterprise development (after the US) in mainframe developers;

 - One of the lowest attrition rates in the world.

 Where to find the right people to nearshore your development team

-Nearshore and Offshore could be a worry in some companies when thinking how people from different cultures can work together, just as language barrier.
+Nearshore and Offshore could be a worry in some companies when thinking about how people from different cultures can work together, just as a language barrier.
 Having a third party to find the right people for you can be a fast and cheaper way.

-Engineers who show a better understanding of business value and good soft skills are more likely not only to get hired, but also to integrate better with the whole team.
+Engineers who show a better understanding of business value and good soft skills are more likely not only to get hired but also to integrate better with the whole team.